All About The Water Cycle - How Does It Work?

 Sublimation describes the process of snow and ice changing into water vapor without first melting into water.
 It is a common way for snow to disappear in certain climates.
 One way to look at the sublimation results is to hang a wet shirt outside on a below-freezing day.
 Eventually, the ice in the shirt will disappear.

 Sublimation occurs more readily when weather conditions, such as low relative humidity and dry winds, occur.
-It also occurs more at higher altitudes, with less air pressure than at lower elevations.
+It also occurs more at higher altitudes, with less air pressure than lower elevations.

 Energy, such as strong sunlight, is also needed.
 Low temperatures, strong winds, intense sunlight, and very low air pressure are needed for sublimation.